mckayc/task-donegeon/README.md

 ## ✨ Features

-### What's New in Version 0.0.88 (July 20, 2025)
+### What's New in Version 0.0.92 (July 24, 2025)
+-   **In-Dialog Quest Group Creation:** To streamline workflow, administrators can now create new Quest Groups directly from within the "Create/Edit Quest" dialog without navigating to a separate management page.
+-   **Quick Edit Access:** On the "Manage Quests" and "Manage Goods" pages, an item's title is now clickable, immediately opening the edit dialog for faster content updates.

+### Version History
+- **v0.0.91 (July 23, 2025):** Redesigned "Manage Goods" and "Manage Quests" pages with tabs, sorting, and search.
+Added a new "Quest Group" system for organization and bulk assignment.
+- **v0.0.90 (July 22, 2025):** **Smarter Asset Pack Importer:** The "Import from Library" feature was overhauled to intelligently compare local and remote files, preventing duplicate downloads and giving admins granular import control.
+- **v0.0.89 (July 21, 2025):** **Enhanced Chronicles:** The activity feed now displays the currency and amount spent for each item purchase, providing a clearer transaction history.
--   **Critical Docker Stability Fix:** Resolved a race condition that caused chat messages to not save and the app to become unresponsive in Docker environments.
+- **v0.0.88 (July 20, 2025):** **Critical Docker Stability Fix:** Resolved a race condition that caused chat messages to not save and the app to become unresponsive in Docker environments.
 The data saving mechanism is now more robust, preventing server syncs from overwriting unsaved local changes and eliminating the frequent "Failed to fetch" errors.

-### Version History
 - **v0.0.87 (July 20, 2025):** **Calendar Day View Enhancement:** Added due date/time information for quests on the main 'Day' view of the calendar, improving at-a-glance scheduling clarity.
 - **v0.0.86 (July 19, 2025):** **Enhanced Reward Valuation Helper:** The helper text in the quest editor now shows both the anchor reward equivalent and the final "real-world" value (e.g., `(equals 5 💎 or $5.00)`), providing admins with clearer context for balancing the game's economy.
 The layout of the reward input has also been improved for better readability.
 - **v0.0.85 (July 19, 2025):** **Image Pack Importer:** A new feature has been added to the `Asset Manager` page, allowing administrators to dynamically import curated image packs directly from the project's GitHub repository.
 This keeps the main application lean while providing easy access to a library of high-quality images.